ppy/osu-wiki/news/2025/2025-01-27-performance-points-star-rating-updates.md

 If you find yourself scratching your head when reading, consider consulting the [performance points (PP)](/wiki/Performance_points) wiki article to gain a greater understanding of the topics.

-## Seasonal updates

-Going forward, we will be attempting to releasing updates for performance points and star rating **seasonally**.
-This means you should expect to see smaller but more frequent changes.

 ## Release schedule

 ### ⏳ Star rating recalculation (24 - 48 hours)